bendikwa/bendikwa.github.io/_posts/2025-04-23-Improving-Grampsweb-kubernetes-setup-with-a-Config-Map.markdown

 # Profit!

 From now on we have a single place to put configuration for our Grampsweb instance.
-Remember to restart both the Celery and the Grampsweb pods when updating the ConfigMap.
+Remember to restart both the Celery and the Grampsweb pods every time you make changes to the ConfigMap.
 The ConfigMap is made for `non-confidential` data.
-For sensitive values, use a [secret](https://kubernetes.io/docs/concepts/configuration/secret/)
+For sensitive values, see [part 3]({% link _posts/2025-04-24-Improving-Grampsweb-kubernetes-setup-with-a-Secret.markdown %}) where we use a [secret](https://kubernetes.io/docs/concepts/configuration/secret/) for that.